BeMyEye/cordova-plugin-camera-preview/README.md

 * `previewDrag` - Defaults to false - Does not work if toBack is set to false
 * `storeToFile` - Defaults to false - Capture images to a file and return back the file path instead of returning base64 encoded data.
 * `disableExifHeaderStripping` - Defaults to false - **Android Only** - Disable automatic rotation of the image, and let the browser deal with it (keep reading on how to achieve it)
+* `storageDirectory` - Defaults to null - Set the path where you want the images to be stored

 ```javascript
 let options = {